Carnival in the Netherlands: Revival

 Some of the best-known traditions, including carnival parades and masquerade balls and masquerading, were recorded in medieval Italy.
-The carnival of Venice was for a long time the most famous carnival (although Napoleon abolished it in 1797 and only in 1959 the tradition was restored).
+The carnival of Venice was for a long time the most famous carnival (although Francis I abolished it in 1797 and only in 1959 the tradition was restored).
 From Italy carnival traditions spread to the Catholic nations of Spain, Portugal, and France.
-From France it spread to New France in North America (the mardi gras).
+From France it spread to New France in North America (the Mardi Gras).
 From Spain and Portugal, it spread with Catholic colonization to the Caribbean and Latin America.
 In the early 19th century the weakened medieval tradition started to revive as well in the German Rhineland and Southern Netherlands.
 In 1823 the first modern carnaval parade took place in Cologne, Rhineland, Germany.

 Without denying that the current carnaval contains several recognizable aspects of the past, the feast as it is held today is relatively young.
 Carnaval as it is known today began in the postwar period.
 Before that, it was repressed as a result of the strong protestant influence in the country.
 With the exception of some places in Limburg and North Brabant, where in the nineteenth century the organization of medieval Carnaval celebrations was reviving again, the vast majority of the carnaval associations is established after World War II.